GohChengYen/Typing-Speed-Test/README.md

 # Typing-Speed-Test

-A Tkinter GUI desktop application that test your typing speed and accuracy.
+A Tkinter GUI desktop application that tests your typing speed and accuracy.
 Press done after typing to get your results.